Fall Lentil Salad w/ Butternut Squash

 - Meanwhile, add the butternut squash to a rimmed baking sheet, drizzle with 1 tablespoon olive oil, and sprinkle with ¼ teaspoon salt.

-- Place in the oven and roast for 20-25 minutes, flipping halfway through, or until the squash is golden brown on each side and cooked through.
+- Place in the oven and roast for 20-25 minutes, flipping halfway through, until the squash is golden brown on each side and cooked through.

 - Make the dressing by whisking the vinegar, garlic, maple syrup, mustard, and salt in a medium bowl.
 Drizzle in the olive oil and whisk until the dressing is smooth and well combined.

-- Add the roasted squash, microgreens, and pumpkin seeds tossing to combine.
-Serve immediately, or store, tightly sealed in the fridge for up to 5 days.
+- Add the roasted squash, microgreens, and pumpkin seeds, tossing to combine.
+Serve immediately, or store tightly sealed in the fridge for up to 5 days.

 This was so yummy!
 I ended up doubling the amount of squash, so I didn’t put any raw squash back in the fridge.
 I liked the added sweetness.
 I layered it into glass jars with the greens and seeds for my mid-week meal prep!
 I gave 1/2 the jars to a friend who also raved about the dish.
 Thanks, Robyn!